UCSBCarpentry/2022-04-19-ucsb-python/_episodes/06-loops-and-functions.md

 ## Automating data processing using For Loops

-The file we've been using so far, `surveys.csv`, contains 25 years of data and is very large.
+The file we've been using so far, `lobsters_data.csv` is very large.
 We would like to separate the data for each year into a separate file.